 Answered By: Alice Cann

 Scopus contains details of articles in quality journals, including details of how many, and which, more recent articles have cited any particular article.
 While Scopus doesn't contain the full text of any article, you can link out to other databases to get full text, where available.
 The database Web of Science has similar functionality, though there are differences between the databases.
 There is overlap in journal coverage, but some journals are only included in one of these databases.
-For a structured literature review you should try both databases to decide which is most relevant to your research.
+For a structured or systematic literature review you should try both databases to decide which is most relevant to your research.

 Once you have opened Scopus from the Databases A-Z on the Library website you can search for specific papers that you are already aware of, search by topic/keyword, or search by author.